What is lupus?

 Final Note on Lupus Rash

-Moral of the story, if you have a persistent and unexplained rash, get it checked out by a medical professional to get proper treatment.
+Moral of the story, if you have a persistent and unexplained rash, get it checked out by a medical professional (a dermatologist) to get proper treatment.
 For those of you who have been diagnosed with lupus, are under the care of a physician already, and want to reduce the chances of developing a lupus rash and prevent lupus flares, stay out of the sun!

 We hope this blog has been helpful and informative.
 If so, we welcome your comments and suggestions and encourage you to share this blog with others who may find it helpful.